-Whilst attending to routine maintenance work on the Moon’s surface, Bill Knight (Malcolm Reynolds) nearly dies when he runs out of oxygen.
+Whilst attending to routine maintenance work on the Moon’s surface, Bill Knight (Malcolm Reynolds) nearly dies after he runs out of oxygen.
 It seems incredible that he wouldn’t have checked he had a sufficient supply to last for the duration of his work-period, but it appears that he’s not alone in making basic errors.

 Professor Kate Weyman (Anne Ridler) has to admit to Caulder that she must have left the cut-out disabled on a vital piece of equipment.
 The resulting damage will cost both time and money to put right.

-Caulder is well aware that the Moonbase is like a functioning organism – everybody depends on everybody else.
+Caulder is aware that Moonbase 3 is like a functioning organism – everybody depends on everybody else.
 And when efficiency starts to slip it could spell disaster for the whole base.
 But what’s to be done?
 Lebrun knows what he would do – enforce strict penalties for anybody who breaks the rules.
-Caulder, on the other hand, doesn’t believe that such an inflexible policy would work – these are scientists, he says, not children.
+Caulder, on the other hand, doesn’t believe that such an inflexible policy would work – these people are scientists, he says, not children.

-But eventually Dr Smith begins to wonder the accidents weren’t quite as accidental as they appear ……
+Eventually Dr Smith begins to wonder the accidents weren’t quite as accidental as they appear ……

 Achilles Heel was the first of two scripts written by John Lucarotti.
 It may not come as a complete surprise to learn that it’s probable the crisises were triggered by an unstable personality, but unlike the first two episodes it looks like it’s deliberate sabotage.